SweetSugarBelle’s Favorite Gingerbread Recipe

 Instructions

-- Cream together shortening butter and granulated sugar.
-Add the molasses and eggs and whip until light and fluffy.
+- CREAM together the shortening, butter, and granulated sugar.
+ADD the molasses and eggs and whip until light and fluffy.

-- Sift all of your dry ingredients into a large bowl then use a measuring cup to add the dry ingredients about 1 cup at a time.
+- SIFT all the dry ingredients into a large bowl, then use a measuring cup to add the dry ingredients about 1 cup at a time.

-- Separate the dough into three equal pieces, then wrap in plastic wrap and chill for an hour or two.
+- SEPARATE the dough into three equal pieces.
+WRAP it in plastic wrap and chill for three hours.

-- Roll out on floured parchment paper to about 1/4 an inch thick and cut into desired shapes.
-Place the cut out cookies into the freezer for ten minutes or so before baking.
+- ROLL on floured parchment paper to about 1/4 an inch thick and cut into desired shapes.
+OPTIONAL- Place the cookies into the freezer for ten minutes before baking.

-Thank you for inviting me to attend your annual cookie exchange, Katrina, I always have a blast!
-Cannot wait to see the cookies yet to come.
+I hope you try our favorite gingerbread recipe!
+Thank you for inviting me to attend your annual cookie exchange, Katrina.
+I always have a blast!
+Happy holidays!

 Loved this recipe!
 Never made gingerbread cookies before, super tasty!
 I cut the shortening in half and increased the butter.
 It was a rainy humid day, so I only need 5 1/4 cup of flour, and I added a dash of all spice.
 Will make these every year for Christmas!